 - Join a student-run art organization or club and participate in events, field trips, and demonstrations.

 - Explore the galleries and exhibition spaces of the college and University, including SUArt Galleries, 914Works, Light Work, and the Urban Video Project.

 - Attend the University Lectures and Syracuse Symposium events.

 Strengthen your resume and broaden your perspective with a study abroad experience during your time at Syracuse.
-Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad offers more than 100 programs in 55 countries.
-Studio Arts majors most often go abroad in Florence, Italy.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad offers more than 100 programs in 60 countries.

 With a degree in studio arts, pursue such careers as: